Behnam-sn/Nine-cs/context.md

 1. Identity is the source of truth for the user; OpenIddict is the protocol.
 2. User authentication (credentials, lockout, confirmation) is application logic.
 Token issue, forbid, and claim destinations are Presentation.
+3. Register is a collection operation (`Users`).
+Anything that acts as the signed-in person is `/me` — `UserId` from the token, not the client.
-3. Other modules authenticate via JWT + JWKS, never via Identities services.
+4. Other modules authenticate via JWT + JWKS, never via Identities services.
-4. Lifecycle changes other contexts must see are integration events, not queries into the Identity database.
+5. Lifecycle changes other contexts must see are integration events, not queries into the Identity database.
-5. Composition (Identity, OpenIddict, controllers) is registered in the host, not in Infrastructure.
+6. Composition (Identity, OpenIddict, controllers) is registered in the host, not in Infrastructure.

 ### Social event sourcing